yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/model_training/evaluation_metrics.md

     - "calibration" is needed usually when score is probability, we hope to prediction the correct probability, rather than relative ranking.
     - when calibration is needed, usually it is better to use **cross entropy** rather than AUC, cross entropy is **also threshold invariant but not scale-invariant**.

+- AUC is **base-rate** invariant,
-- AUC is invariant to class imbalance.
+  - AUC is not change with the ratio of positive/negative samples, i.e not affected by class imbalance.

 Ref: